 - 2. Basic Diagnostics. - a.
 Using your audiometer, measure and record the following values: - b.
 Pure Tone Air and Bone conduction thresholds. - c.
 Narrow Band Noise or Pure Tone UCL at 500, 1000, 2000 and 4000 Hz. - d.
 Other tests if needed in your practice or jurisdiction. - 3.
-Position patient as described earlier in this manual on page 42.
+Position patient as described earlier in this manual on page 52.

-- 3. Align tube marker with the red marker above

-- 4. Place Probe Tube in ear canal
+4. Place Probe Tube in ear canal

-- 5. Confirm placement with Otoscope
+5. Confirm placement with Otoscope

-- 6. Perform Live Speech Mapping & REM
+6. Perform Live Speech Mapping & REM

-- 4. Calibrate Probe Tube as described earlier in this manual on page 43. - 5.
-Option 1: Measure and place the probe tube in the ear canal.
-(Use chart to the left). - Option 2: Use the probe tube depth guide to accurately place the probe tube. - 7.
-Complete a Real Ear Measurements UNAIDED (RUER). - a.
+- 4. Calibrate Probe Tube as described earlier in this manual on page 53. - Measure and place the probe tube in the ear canal.
+(Use chart to the left). - Complete a Real Ear Measurements UNAIDED (RUER). - a.
 ISTS or file input - b.
 Peak Measures - c.
-1/3 Octave resolution - 7.
-Complete a Real Ear Measurement AIDED (REAG) - 8.
-Using the On-Top mode, make any adjustments needed to the hearing instrument so that: - a.
+1/3 Octave resolution

+7. Complete a Real Ear Measurement AIDED (REAG)

+- 8. Using the On-Top mode, make any adjustments needed to the hearing instrument so that: - a.
 The REM curve for Quiet Speech (50 dB) is within 3 to 5 dB of all of the points on the prescription curve. - b.
 The REM curve for Conversational Speech (65 dB) is within 3 to 5 dB of all of the points on the prescription curve. - c.
 The REM curve for Loud Speech or sounds (80 dB) is approximately 10 dB below the UCL curve. - 9.
 If measuring for Insertion Gain (REIR), then it is suggested that REUR (no hearing aid seated in the canal) and REAG (hearing aid seated in the canal and functioning) be completed.
 After the REUR is run, a curve will be plotted by the software on the REUG screen as well.
 It is suggested because REIR = REAG - REUG.
 See the description of each measurement under REM tests in the manual, by clicking on F1 or by clicking on the question mark symbol at the top right of the window.